Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 ### Step 3: Exploit Modifying an Incident
 - Action:
   - View the incidents list - Alice can see all incidents.
-  - Click on any incident to open it (e.g., "No current on a sunny day").
+  - Click on any non-closed incident (e.g., "No current on a sunny day").
   - Click "Edit" button - **This works because there are no ownership restrictions**.
   - Modify the incident:
       - Change title to "URGENT - Modified by Alice".